 Principles for Handling Disillusionment

-Following these principles can help us to profit during the times when we become disillusioned.
-Otherwise, we may become permanently embittered and disabled by disillusionment.
+Following these principles can help us to profit during times of disillusionment.

-• Decide to follow Jesus, no matter what.
-Following Christ means we surrender ourselves to his Lordship.
-This means we give up control over our lives, choices, and destinies.
-If we live a surrendered life, it will help us to hang on faithfully to Jesus, even should things get painful and confusing to us.
+- Decide to follow Jesus, no matter what.
 Disillusionment will not rock the world of a surrendered person.
 We know we are serving a person who ultimately controls everything and is working all things for our good and his glory.
 (Romans 8:28)

-• Develop the habit of being thankful.
+- Develop the habit of being thankful.
 Thankfulness reveals a heart that is humble and surrendered.
 The Bible teaches us that thankfulness glorifies God.
-(Ephesians 5:20) God works in and through disillusionment for our benefit, if we keep our eyes on the Lord.
-Thank God for any area in which you are struggling.
-You will experience a new measure of God’s grace when you do.
+(Ephesians 5:20) We will experience a new measure of God’s grace as we develop a habit of thankfulness.

 Prayer

-Jesus, you are the Truth.
+Jesus, I am grateful that you love me past comprehension and are faithful despite my own unfaithfulness.
 Thank you that you are leading me into more and more truth.
-Please deliver me from any area in my life in which I believe a lie.
-Help me to pass through every period of disillusionment and come out on the other side a stronger and more devoted follower.
+Please deliver me from any area in my life in which I serve a lie.
+Help me to pass through every period of disillusionment and come out on the other side a stronger and more devoted disciple.
 Help my faith not to fail, Lord.
 I give you thanks for how you are working all things together for good in my life.
 May I bring glory to your name.
 Amen